 - 1. Unconditional admission to the College. - 2.
-2.5 GPA calculated on completed academic core courses. - 3. minimum 2.0 GPA at Southern Union. - 4.
+Completion of prerequisite academic core courses with a minimum grade of "C" or higher meeting a 2.5 core GPA. - 3. minimum 2.0 GPA at Southern Union. - 4.
 Transfer students must enter SUSCC on clear academic status (minimum 2.0 cumulative grade point average). - 5.
 Official transcripts received in Records Office (Wadley Campus) from all postsecondary institutions attended and high school or GED transcripts for those who have never attended Southern Union. - 6.
 Student meet eligibility requirements for English 101 and Math 100 and satisfaction of the College reading requirement. - 7.
-Application for the Surgical Technology Program. - 8.
-Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 9.
+Application for the Surgical Technology Program. - Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 9.
 Ability to meet all health/ clinical requirements as stated in the current Surgical Technology Student Handbook.

 Admission to the Surgical Technology Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
-Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, ENG 102, BIO 201, BIO 202, (BIO 111 or BIO 103), (SUR 108 or HPS 114), (SPH 106 or SPH 107), HPS 105, PSY 200 and MTH 100.
+Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, BIO 201, BIO 103, (SUR 108 or HPS 114), (SPH 106 or SPH 107), HPS 105, (PSY 200 or PSY 210) and (MTH 100 or MTH 108 or MTH 110 or higher).
 Meeting minimal requirements does not guarantee acceptance.
 Students are admitted once each year, fall term only.